lukaskostka99/langchain-mcp-client/README.md

 # LangChain MCP Client Streamlit App

-This Streamlit application provides a user interface for connecting to LangChain MCP (Model Context Protocol) servers and interacting with them using different LLM providers (OpenAI or Anthropic).
+This Streamlit application provides a user interface for connecting to LangChain MCP (Model Context Protocol) servers and interacting with them using different LLM providers (OpenAI, Anthropic, Google...).

 ## Features